 That is incredible.
 This fairly much says that if your B-29 was shot down, you could pretty much kiss it all good-bye.
 However, each man held his own conviction that "it wouldn't happen to him."
 How stout the heart can be when the need arises.

 I would like to add that I do not doubt the statistics but I do want to see this referenced in another book.
 The consequences are astounding.
-I was wondering why the Japanese did not make a better account of themselves, and apparently they did.
+When I first started to research WWI was wondering why the Japanese did not make a better account of themselves.
+Apparently they did.
 The Japanese did a great job of defending their island as best they could.
 The Japanese were simply overwhelmed by our numbers as were the Germans.
 But the size of the Superfortress was overwhelming to the Japanese fighter pilots.
 Huge beautiful silver super-bombers.
 A Luftwaffe pilot in a small Messerschmitt 109 would have though that the B-29 was insurmountable as well.